-Drugs during labor and drugs that are taken during pregnancy can have an effect on the baby’s feeding behavior.
+Drugs during labor and medications taken during pregnancy can affect the baby’s feeding behavior.

 Assisted Delivery by Forceps and Vacuum

-Trauma during birth can cause pain when the baby lies in certain positions and/or problems with latching.
+Trauma during birth can cause pain when the baby lies in certain positions and problems with latching.

-Forceful suctioning to the mouth and nose after birth, can hurt the baby and then cause the baby to avoid swallowing and breastfeeding.
+Forceful suctioning to the mouth and nose after birth can hurt the baby and cause the baby to avoid swallowing and breastfeeding.